coyotespike/coyotespike.github.io/_posts/2021-06-21-Consciousness-and-Computation.md

 ## Unknown Unknowns are Hard

 I certainly am not saying consciousness is not a hard problem.
 It is hard, hard and mysterious.
 The more we pick apart the brain, the more we fail to find the source of consciousness.
 It isn't in any part, or in any identifiable collection of parts, and we can't figure out how or whether it arises as an epiphenomenon from some _gestalt_ of the brain.
-We don't know the most important thing about ourselves: why we are awake.
+We still don't know the most important thing about ourselves: why we are awake.

 This [fundamental ignorance](https://www.amazon.com/Ignorance-Drives-Science-Stuart-Firestein/dp/0199828075), despite all our science, must be our starting point for any speculating and philosophizing, but we do have some evidence to point us in the right direction.

 We can start off, again, with biology.
 In general, the larger the animal, the larger the brain needed to run the body.
 If you want to know how intelligent an animal is, as a very rough rule you simply look at how much extra brain it has left over: the [ratio of brain to body](https://en.wikipedia.org/wiki/Encephalization_quotient).
 Actually you must adjust and count the number of neurons in the forebrain, but then you'll find, as expected, monkeys, elephants, dolphins much higher than most animals, and we humans up in a league of our own.
-Intelligence, computing power, and consciousness go together.
+Intelligence, computing power, and consciousness observably go together.

 The failure to find consciousness' location in the brain has pushed some to place its origin in matter itself, the panpsychist position, a move recommended only by desperation.
 Consciousness only reveals itself in clumps of matter which always happen to be arranged in a Turing-complete manner.
 We know the brain, though not usefully compared to a digital computer, performs [neuronal computations](https://web.archive.org/web/20160614095134/http://nautil.us/issue/21/information/the-man-who-tried-to-redeem-the-world-with-logic), and [universal computation](https://www.quantamagazine.org/the-physical-origin-of-universal-computing-20151027/) hints strongly at a mathematical and physical explanation for why we can understand so many unexpected things.